War of the Worlds (2005 film): Development

-After collaborating in 2002's Minority Report, Steven Spielberg and Tom Cruise were interested in working together again.
+After collaborating on 2002's Minority Report, Steven Spielberg and Tom Cruise were interested in working together again.
 Spielberg stated about Cruise, "He's such an intelligent, creative partner, and brings such great ideas to the set that we just spark each other.
 I love working with Tom Cruise."
 Cruise met with Spielberg during the filming of Spielberg's Catch Me If You Can (2002) and gave three options of films to create together, one of them being an adaptation of The War of the Worlds.
 Spielberg chose The War of the Worlds and stated, "We looked at each other and the lights went on.
 As soon as I heard it, I said 'Oh my God!
 War of the Worlds – absolutely.'
 That was it."

-The film is Spielberg's third on the subject of alien visitation, along with Close Encounters of the Third Kind and E.T. the Extra-Terrestrial.
+The film is Spielberg's third on the subject of alien visitation, along with Close Encounters of the Third Kind (1977) and E.T. the Extra-Terrestrial (1982).
 Producer and longtime collaborator Kathleen Kennedy notes that with War of the Worlds, Spielberg had the opportunity to explore the antithesis of the characters brought to life in E.T. and Close Encounters of the Third Kind.
 "When we first started developing E.T., it was a much edgier, darker story and it actually evolved into something that was more benign.
 I think that the edgier, darker story has always been somewhere inside him.
 Now, he's telling that story."
 Spielberg stated that he just thought it would be fun to make a "really scary film with really scary aliens", something which he had never done before.
 Spielberg was intent on telling a contemporary story, with Kennedy stating the story was created as a fantasy, but depicted in a hyper-realistic way.